ESI-FAR/tesops-flowchart-graphviz/README.md

 Then access the app by pointing your web browser to: http://localhost:8000/ and build a graph by creating edges.
-The mathematical functions representing the graph will be shown under it.
+The mathematical functions representing the graph will be shown below the graph.

 ## Screendump